How to Treat a Rat Fever?

 • Pus

-Illness caused due to Rat Bite
+Illness caused by a Rat Bite

 Two types of bacteria can cause rat bite fever.
-They are:
+They are :

 1. Streptobacillus moniliformis